be-fe/iSlider/README.md

 ##### duration

 - `{Number}`
-- Automatic playback scene dwell time
+- Suspending time of scene when it's playback automatically
-- Residence time of each scene, it switches to the next scene at the end of
+- Suspending time of each scene, it switches to the next scene when it is ended
 - Unit: ms
 - Precondition: isAutoplay === ```TRUE```